Roland & Oliver, King Charlemagne

 "Perhaps," said another duke, "the present business might be brought to a close another way.
 Let two knights be chosen, one from each side.
 Let the combat between them decide the question between you and Count Gerard, once and for all."

 Charlemagne and his advisors were much pleased with this plan.
 A messenger with a truce flag was sent into the fortress to propose the plan to Count Gerard.
 Inside the castle of Viana, the men were likewise arguing with each other on how best to end the stalemate.
 They were tired of fighting the King and what's more, their food supplies and provisions were dwindling and would soon run out.
-So they very gladly agreed to the terms.
+And so they very gladly agreed to the terms.

 Charlemagne and his advisors selected Charlemagne's valiant nephew Roland to represent the side of the King.
 Count Gerard selected his grandson, the formidable Oliver, to represent his interests.